-There are many different types of computer services ranging from software-related to hardware-related, and furthermore, computer service for residential, or personal, is often differentiated from that of business/commercial services.
+There are many different types of computer services ranging from software-related to hardware-related.
+In addition, there is computer service for residential or personal use, which is often differentiated from business/commercial services.

 Software-Related Computer Service

 Program configurations may include taking steps to run a program with specific parameters.
-For instance, in a Windows OS, a program can be modified by accessing the ‘Properties’ tab and checking or unchecking specific program instructions like running the program in a windowed mode, disabling fullscreen optimizations, setting the program to run as an Administrator, or configuring the program to run in a specific compatibility mode (i.e., an older version of Windows).
-You can find these properties by right-clicking on the application executable (i.e. ‘.exe’) and clicking on ‘Properties’
+For instance, in a Windows OS, a program can be modified by accessing the ‘Properties’ tab and checking or unchecking specific program instructions like running the program in a windowed mode, disabling fullscreen optimizations, setting the program to run as an Administrator, or configuring the program to run in a specific compatibility mode.
+Compatibility mode means running a program with settings of an older version of Windows.
+Sometimes older programs have trouble running in later releases of Windows and that is why Microsoft includes the compatibility mode feature.

-Program troubleshooting involves as the terminology implies, running diagnostics to determine why a program is not running effectively or incorrectly, or not launching at all.
+Program troubleshooting involves running diagnostics to determine why a program is not running effectively or incorrectly, or not launching at all.
 On Windows OS, an embedded program troubleshooting diagnostic exists that will lead the user through different program configurations as well as check for outdated drivers.

 Residential Crashing (BSOD)